Riley Grisar: 5 Fast Facts You Need to Know

 2. Turning Point USA Responded Saying Grisar Was ‘Removed’ as His ‘Comments Were Abhorrent.’
 Others Say It’s Because He Said ‘The Quiet Part’ Out Loud.
 The Group Claims Its Members Are Victims of ‘Hate’

-In the Snapchat video, it appears that Grisar says “white power” twice while throwing up the white power sign.
-Saxon and an off-camera person says “fu*k ni**ers,” twice.

-Turning Point said it commended the “decisive action taken by the UNLV chapter leader ship that acted quickly to remove the student from their chapter membership and involvement.”
+Turning Point said they commended the “decisive action taken by the UNLV chapter leadership that acted quickly to remove the student from their chapter membership and involvement.”

 3. Grisar Led a UNLV ‘Build the Wall’ Rally May 1 & Claimed the Group Was Attacked by a Mob & Feared For It’s Safety